-Program History FY97-00 FY01 FY02 1

-Congressional Appropriations for PCRP \$210M \$100M \$85M

-Total Proposals Received 1, 951 782 699

-Total Proposals Funded 439 212 150
+Program History FY97-01 FY02 FY03 1 Congressional Appropriations for PCRP \$310M \$85M \$85M Total Proposals Received 2,734 699 834 Total Proposals Funded 651 146 213 Exploration - Hypothesis Development Award Proposals Received N/A 2 N/A 120 Exploration - Hypothesis Development Award Proposals Funded N/A N/A 31

-1Award negotiations will be finalized by September 2003.
+1Award negotiations will be finalized by September 2004.

-- B. Program Objectives: The objectives of the FY03 PCRP are to (1) prevent prostate cancer, (2) detect prostate cancer in its earliest stages of development, (3) cure prostate cancer, and (4) improve the quality of life for individuals and their families living with prostate cancer. - C. Award Mechanism Description: The intent of the Exploration Hypothesis Development Award is to provide funds to support initial exploration of innovative, untested, potentially groundbreaking concepts in prostate cancer.
-Exploration Hypothesis Development Awards should (but do not have to) precede the articulation of a hypothesis.
-Results of studies conducted through an Exploration Hypothesis Development Award may provide the scientific rationale upon which a new hypothesis can be based.
+- B. Program Objectives: The objectives of the FY04 PCRP are to (1) prevent prostate cancer, (2) detect prostate cancer in its earliest stages of development, (3) cure prostate cancer, and (4) improve the quality of life for individuals and their families living with prostate cancer. - C. Award Mechanism Description: The intent of the Exploration Hypothesis Development Award is to provide funds to support initial exploration of innovative, untested, potentially groundbreaking concepts in prostate cancer.
+Results of studies conducted through an Exploration Hypothesis Development Award may provide the scientific rationale upon which a new hypothesis can be based or may provide, for example, initial proof-of-principle of an innovative hypothesis.
 The award is designed to provide investigators with the opportunity to pursue serendipitous observations.
 Some gaps in supporting rationale may exist due to lack of available information.
 The Exploration Hypothesis Development Award is not intended to support ongoing work.
 Therefore, the existence of preliminary data suggests that the research would be more appropriately submitted to a different award mechanism.